nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/13_Constructing_Class_Diagrams/README.md

  * How can we transform classes from the IT system into the business object?
 As we mentioned above, the classes of a business object can be derived in part or even completely from the classes of the IT system.
 Since the requirements on the classes of the IT system are different from the requirements on the classes of the business object, a transformation of classes and attributes from the IT system into the business object becomes necessary.

 Figure 5.21 shows the class diagram of the passenger services IT system.
 As examples for the transformation steps, we will transform the data concerning flight and passengers on the basis of this class diagram, or rather show how they should be transformed.
 However, we have left the necessary activities for the transformation of the various types and formats of data completely unconsidered in this example.
-You can find more information to this topic in UML Profile for Enterprise Application Integration.
+You can find more information to this topic in <b>UML Profile for Enterprise Application Integration</b>.

 ![System](images/System.jpg)